tc39/proposal-measure/README.md

 Users can specify values for `unit` other than the ones we support.
 The only mathematical operations that apply to Measurements with non-standard units are the ones involving scalars.

-### Methods shifted to Smart Units
+### `convertToLocale` method shifted to Smart Units

-All of the localization-related methods are shifted to Smart Units.
-There can be a `usage` option added to the options bag for Measurements in order to track what sort of thing is being measured.
-The `usage` option is used for the method below:
+The method `convertToLocale` is shifted to Smart Units.
+This method can use a `usage` option for Measurements in order to properly localize measurements of certain types of thing.

 * convertToLocale(locale)